-The application deadline for beginning the program in Fall 2018 is December 1, 2017.
+The application deadline for beginning the program in Fall 2019 is December 1, 2018.
 This is the priority deadline for all applicants wishing to be considered for departmental or institutional awards for the fall semester.
-Late applications may be considered for admission only if all spaces have not been filled, and for financial aid only if funds are still available.

 In order to ensure that an application received full consideration, all materials (test scores, recommendation letters, transcripts, etc.) must be received by the December 1st deadline.

 Graduate School Requirements

 It is important to note that an applicant to the PhD Program in Public Policy will be applying to the Duke Graduate School.
 Please review the Duke Graduate School Admissions Website for detailed instructions on all application requirements.

 Andrew Heiss received a PhD in public policy and political science in 2017.
 His dissertation, “Amicable Contempt: The Strategic Balance between Dictators and International NGOs,” looks at how authoritarian regimes regulate international NGOs, and how international NGOs respond to those regulations.
 While at Sanford, he co-authored two journal article with professor (now dean) Judith Kelley.

 The Graduate School requires a statement of purpose as part of the electronic application.
 We carefully review each applicant’s statement.
 Please use this essay to discuss:

 - your goals in pursuing the PhD in Public Policy at Duke University.

 - your intended course of study, including a disciplinary concentration and policy area focus.